 New to Zapier?
 It's a tool that helps anyone connect apps and automate workflows—without any complicated code.
 Sign up for free.

 Option 1: Get started quickly with a Zap template

 We have a premade template that you can get up and running with just a few clicks.
-Click the button below, and you'll be guided through setup.
-You'll need to create a Zapier account if you don't already have one.
+Click the button below and you'll be ready to create your Zap.
+Some fields will be pre-selected to make things easier.
+Note: You'll need to create a Zapier account if you don't already have one.

 Here's how it works:

 Connect your Pocket account and add the Pocket tag you've chosen for the articles you want to show up in your RSS feed.

 Now that your Zap is turned on, it's time to fetch the RSS feed for your RSS reader of choice.
 Click the Manage your Zap button, then choose the View in Editor option from the sidebar.
 Open your Create Item in Feed in RSS by Zapier step and click the Copy icon next to the Feed URL option.